 You can engage buyers everywhere in three easy steps: Engagement Studio for automated journeys then Engagement History Dashboard for quick actions and Advertising Studio broadens the reach of this content into all channels where your accounts spend their time- LinkedIn, Google, Meta, and Twitter.

 Account Engagement takes all the great data from Sales Cloud and lets you use it to build out targeted campaigns so you can build cross-channel account engagements in a single platform.
 From there, you can track your success and see exactly how your prospects are interacting with your content, all from one place.

 Getting your sales and marketing teams to work toward similar goals is challenging, but it’s important for account-based marketing.
 Marketing can learn a lot from sales about your target accounts, and marketing can direct their efforts to help sales win those deals.
 Enabling collaboration between these teams delivers connected engagement with your customers and builds trust.

 Sales teams should have easy access to all the compelling content your marketing teams create.
 If your sales teams are spending time searching for new content or crafting their own emails to customers, they’re either duplicating marketing’s efforts or potentially creating messages that fall outside of your brand standards.
 Either way, you can resolve the issue with marketing automation.

 Pillar Four: Grow Customer Relationships

-You’ve gotten your marketing and sales teams working together, and you’re creating special experiences for your prospects, but how do you know all this hard work is paying off?
-B2B Marketing Analytics can help.
+You’ve got your marketing and sales teams working together, and you’re creating special experiences for your prospects.
+But how do you know all this hard work is paying off?
+B2B Marketing Analytics, Engagement History, and Accounts as Campaign Members can help.